ARIZONA EMERGENCY RESPONDERS ASSISTANCE PROGRAM (ERAP)

 Fire, Law Enforcement, 911, EMT, and Medical Examiners.
 Beginning October 2020, we will begin providing our services to our Emergency Medical Heroes who have been battling the COVID pandemic.

-Since 2015, ERAP has raised over $409,000 and funded 13 Emergency Responder Critical Incident Seminars in Oklahoma and Arizona.
-Although held in Oklahoma and Edmond, we have served Emergency Responders from Oklahoma, Arizona, Washington St. Idaho, California, New Mexico, Texas, Kansas, Iowa, Colorado, Arkansas, Connecticut, and Alaska.
+Since 2015, ERAP has raised over $1,200.000.00 and funded 28 Emergency Responder Critical Incident Seminars in Oklahoma and Arizona.
+Although held in Oklahoma and Arizona, we have served Emergency Responders and significant others from across our Nation.